forem/forem/docs/frontend/preact.md

 ### Common PropTypes

-PropTypes can become repetitive.
-In simple cases where a PropType is a string or number, this duplication is expected.
-For commonly used entities in the DEV project, common PropTypes exist.
-All common PropTypes are located in the `/app/javascript/src/components/common-prop-types` folder.
-For example, the user entity that is referenced in many parts of the DEV codebase.
+Using PropTypes can be repetitive.
+Some duplication is normal, like when a PropType is a string or a number.
+But for commonly-used PropTypes, like the user entity, you can use the provided common PropTypes, located in `/app/javascript/src/components/common-prop-types`, as shown below.

 ```javascript
 import PropTypes from 'prop-types';